 Car Accidents and Femur Fractures

 There are many reasons and causes for femoral fractures, including old age, postmenopausal conditions, osteoporosis, decreased muscle mass and contact sports.
-Normally with persons with normal bone strength or without underlying conditions, the most common causes of femur fractures includes motor vehicle accidents and falls from a height.
+Normally, with persons with normal bone strength or without underlying conditions, the most common causes of femur fractures include motor vehicle accidents and falls from a height.
 Motor vehicle accidents include car accidents, motorcycle accidents, pedestrians hit by cars and bicycle accidents.

 How are femur fractures categorized?

 Femur fractures are normally categorized by the exact location of fractures – or where the bone breaks.
 The first type is called a proximal femoral fracture, which is also sometimes called a hip fracture.
-This type of break involves the upper most portion of the femur bone adjacent to the hip joint.
-The second type is shaft fracture that generally occur in MVA or falls from a high enough level.
-The third type is distal femoral fractures, which is an injury to the thigh bone just above the knee joint.
+This type of break involves the uppermost portion of the femur bone adjacent to the hip joint.
+The second type is shaft fracture, which generally occurs in MVA or falls from a high enough level.
+The third type is distal femoral fracture, which is an injury to the thigh bone just above the knee joint.
 This fracture can involve the cartilage of the knee joint, which puts a person at risk of developing knee arthritis at some point in their life.

 Types of Femur Fractures